 The Group is primarily engaged in general construction, coal and nickel mining, power generation, real estate development, water concession and manufacturing.
 Revenue from contracts with customers is recognized when control of the goods or services are transferred to the customer at an amount that reflects the consideration to which the Group expects to be entitled in exchange for those goods or services.
 The Group has generally concluded that it is acting as principal in all of its significant revenue arrangements since it is the primary obligor in these revenue arrangements.
-The following specific recognized:
+The following specific recognition criteria must also be met before revenue is recognized: